How much does moving house cost?

 You may need to hire the services of a removal company or hire a van.
 Costs will vary depending on how far you need to move and the amount of items you need to move.
 Shop around to get the best quote.

 Always check to see if you have any early repayment charges or administration fees when paying off or moving (porting) your mortgage.
-If you do, it could be worth speaking to Nottingham Mortgage Services as, in addition to helping you with your new mortgage requirements, their expert brokers they may also be able to help you reduce any early exit or administration fees you have.
+If you do, it could be worth speaking to Mortgage Advice Bureau as, in addition to helping you with your new mortgage requirements, their expert advisers may also be able to help you reduce any early exit or administration fees you have.

 Guide to planning your move